Hélène Sosnowska

-Hélène Sosnowska (born Helena Goldspiegel; 13 February 1864 – 31 January 1942), also known as Hélène Goldspiegel-Sosnowska, was a Polish-French gynaecologist, medical writer and social activist.
-Born into a Jewish family in Warsaw, she settled in Paris, studied at the University of Paris Faculty of Medicine, and in 1888 defended a thesis on hysteria in children under the supervision of Jean-Martin Charcot, making her one of the earliest women to obtain a medical doctorate there.
-She established a gynaecological practice in Paris, became known for using and promoting the Thure-Brandt method for chronic gynaecological conditions and infertility, and published on uterine disease, clinical techniques and the effects of vegetarianism and fasting on health.
-She took part in international medical congresses and during World War I worked in Paris hospitals caring for wounded patients and supporting Polish medical trainees.
+Hélène Sosnowska (born Helena Goldspiegel; 13 February 1864 – 31 January 1942), also known as Hélène Goldspiegel-Sosnowska, was a Polish-French gynaecologist, medical writer and social reformer.
+Born into a Jewish family in Warsaw, she settled in Paris and studied at the University of Paris Faculty of Medicine.
+In 1888 she defended a thesis on hysteria in children under the supervision of Jean-Martin Charcot, among the early medical doctorates awarded to women at the faculty.
+She established a gynaecological practice in Paris and wrote on the Thure-Brandt method, uterine disease, clinical techniques, vegetarianism and fasting.

-Sosnowska was active in movements for temperance and vegetarianism, wrote for specialist and general audiences on nutrition, childcare and women's health, and belonged to organisations including the Society of Breastfeeding and the Society of Kinesitherapy.
-Within the French Vegetarian Society she served as a committee member from 1904, vice-president from 1907 and president from 1933, and her death brought the society's activities to an end.
+Sosnowska took part in international medical congresses and worked in Paris hospitals during World War I. She also supported Polish medical trainees in Paris.
+She was active in temperance and vegetarian organisations, and belonged to the Society of Breastfeeding and the Society of Kinesitherapy.
+In the French Vegetarian Society she served on the committee from 1904, became vice-president in 1907 and president in 1933.
 She married the Polish engineer and socialist activist Casimir Martin Sosnowski, with whom she had two children, and was buried with him at Père Lachaise Cemetery in Paris.

 Biography

 Early life and education

-Helena Goldspiegel was born into a wealthy Jewish family in Warsaw, Congress Poland on 13 February 1864.
+Sosnowska was born Helena Goldspiegel into a wealthy Jewish family in Warsaw, Congress Poland on 13 February 1864.
 (Note: Some secondary sources give Sosnowska's birth date as 15 February 1865.
 However, primary sources, including her university and marriage records, give her birth date as 13 February 1864.
 Additionally, her death record in the Paris archives lists her birth date as 13 February 1864 and death date as 31 January 1942.
-This would make her age at death as 77 years old, which corresponds with her listed age of death as 77 years old in the Sejm-Wielki Genealogical database.)
+This would make her 77 at death, matching the age given in the Sejm-Wielki Genealogical database.)
 Her parents were Hermann Goldspiegel and Natalie Berman.

-After graduating with a gold medal from a high school in Warsaw, she moved to Paris at the end of 1881 to pursue medical studies.
-There she met Casimir Martin Sosnowski, who assisted her in expanding her understanding of chemistry, physics, and mathematics.
+After graduating with a gold medal from a high school in Warsaw, she moved to Paris at the end of 1881 to study medicine.
+There she met Casimir Martin Sosnowski, who assisted her in chemistry, physics and mathematics.
 Sharing his social interests, she joined the newly established Society of Mutual Aid for Workers.

-Sosnowska pursued her studies at the University of Paris Faculty of Medicine, obtaining a baccalaureate equivalency in 1882 and enrolling 16 times between 1882 and 1887.
+Sosnowska studied at the University of Paris Faculty of Medicine, obtained a baccalaureate equivalency in 1882 and enrolled 16 times between 1882 and 1887.
 In 1887, she worked with Jean-Martin Charcot at the Pitié-Salpêtrière Hospital.
-On 31 October 1888 she was awarded her doctoral degree, after successfully defending her thesis on hysteria in children at the Faculty of Medicine under the supervision of Charcot.
-It was one of the first medical theses defended by a woman.
+On 31 October 1888 she was awarded her doctoral degree after defending her thesis on hysteria in children at the Faculty of Medicine under Charcot's supervision.
+It was one of the first medical theses defended by a woman at the faculty.
 She spent the following year in Stockholm with Major Thure Brandt.